Left but no benefits paid

 When can I receive payment of deferred benefits?

 Payment of deferred benefits depends on when you left the scheme.
 If you choose to take early payment of your deferred benefits they are subject to an actuarial reduction.
 The amount of reduction applied depends on the number of years early you take payment of your deferred benefits.
-Click here to view the reductions table.
-Follow one of the links below to find out more.
+To view the reductions table visit the webpage on early retirement.

 You can apply for payment of your deferred benefits at any age without reduction if, because of your health, you are permanently incapable of the job you were employed in when you left the LGPS.
 You must also have a reduced likelihood of being capable of undertaking any gainful employment within three years of applying for the benefit, or by age 65, whichever is the earlier.
 If this applies to you, then you should contact your former employer to request further details.